 Required Documentation

 Alternative Lenders: They typically require less documentation than banks, focusing more on recent business performance rather than historical financials.
+Alternative lenders are not regulated as are banks, and can take on more risks in financing than banks.
 This can be particularly beneficial for newer businesses that have not yet established a long financial history.

 Flexibility and Customer Service